swapnilmmane/peregrine-cms/docs/public/write/index.md

 # things we have to document so people can understand it

+## change from htmtovue.js to incubate.js

+htmltovue is to specific and wont allow us in the future to change from vue to something else and is also not good right now since we support server side rendering (htl), vue and react.

+Since we renamed the process to hatching a while ago we can stay with the general bird/egg terminology here.

+lay (create) - incubate (grow into something) - hatch (be born)

+now of course this terminology falls down a bit since we hatch the same component over and over again but let's think about those as clones from the same or almost identical dna (our model).

 ## allowedObjects

 A folder under /content/objects can have a allowedObjects array propety.
 This array